zlacet/dynamic_sec_10k_project/README.md

 # Dynamic SEC 10-K RAG Agent

-This project answers natural-language questions about any publicly traded company's most recent SEC 10-K annual report.
+This agent answers natural-language questions about any publicly traded company's most recent SEC 10-K annual report.
 Ask about any company by name, and the system detects the ticker, fetches and indexes its latest 10-K directly from SEC EDGAR on the fly, then answers using only content it finds in that filing.

 ## Why this project